marcmylemans/marcmylemans.github.io/_posts/2024-02-13-Proxmox_Import_drivers_in_MDT.md

 tags: proxmox homeserversetup techguide virtualization mdt
 ---

-# My Home Lab Adventure: Solving the BSOD Mystery with Proxmox and MDT

 Hey friends!

 I recently embarked on a thrilling journey to build my very own home lab, diving into the world of virtual machines with Proxmox.
 It's been quite the ride, full of learning and, well, a few unexpected bumps along the way.
 One of the challenges that had me scratching my head was a series of pesky Blue Screens of Death (BSODs) during installations.
 Talk about a tech enthusiast's nightmare, right?
 [Read about my journey here.](https://mylemans.online/posts/NewHomeLab/)